promisegrid/grid-poc/x/dispatcher/alice.md

   processes.

 - **Flexibility in Modeling Complex Events:**
-  Unlike simple graphs or trees, hypergraphs easily represent events affecting a collection of states concurrently, aiding our evolution.
+  Unlike simple graphs or trees, hypergraphs allow for the representation of events that affect a collection of states simultaneously.
+This is particularly beneficial when events have ripple effects across several system components.

 ## Advantages Over Alternative Models